hkaanoktay/pocket-racer-legal/privacy-policy.md

 ## Information Collection and Use

+We do not collect, store, or share any personal data from users of the Pocket Racer mobile game.

-Pocket Racer uses third-party services that may collect information used to identify you.
-These services include:
+Pocket Racer does not use any third-party services that collect user data, including analytics, advertising, or tracking SDKs.

-* **IronSource (LevelPlay)** for advertising and mediation

-These third parties may collect:

-* Device information (e.g., model, OS, IP address)
-* Advertising identifiers (e.g., IDFA)
-* Usage data and interactions with ads

-You can find IronSource’s privacy policy [here](https://developers.is.com/ironsource-mobile/air/ironsource-mobile-privacy-policy/).

 ## Data Retention and Sharing

-We do not collect, store, or share any personal data ourselves.
-Data is handled entirely by third-party SDKs (like IronSource) and subject to their privacy practices.
+As we do not collect personal data, we do not retain or share any information with third parties.

-## Children's Privacy
+## Children’s Privacy

+Pocket Racer is suitable for players of all ages, including children under the age of 13.
+The game does not include any in-app purchases, ads, data collection, or tracking technologies.

-This game is not intended for children under the age of 13.
-We do not knowingly collect personally identifiable information from children under 13.
+We do not knowingly collect personally identifiable information from any users, including children under 13.
+If we become aware that such information has been provided, we will delete it promptly.

 ## Changes to This Privacy Policy